 According to the book I received at the conference (yes, I still have it:-) computers at Berkeley, CA showed that a 5-number solution can be found 86% of the time when the 5 numbers and the target number are chosen randomly.

 What other solutions can you find?

-If you haven't used Krypto before, I hope you'll give it a try!
+If you haven't used Krypto with either fractions or whole numbers, I hope you'll give it a try.